ScotGovAnalysis/council_area_profiles/README.md

 ## How to update

 1. Make a copy of the most recent files
+      - Recommend you save to a local drive so the RMarkdown knits faster
 2. Update the data file
 3. Update the code
       - Start and end years, last and next updates, etc